Cover Image

 Introduction

 I embarked on this journey into DerbyNet’s codebase driven by a curiosity to apply modern vulnerability identification techniques to a smaller-scale project.
-The inspiration behind this deep dive was a technique I learned from a blog post, which utilizes GitHub search patterns to uncover potential security flaws.
-By applying some patterns, my aim was to unearth vulnerabilities within DerbyNet and, in doing so, contribute to the enhancement of its security posture.
+The inspiration behind this deep dive was a technique utilizing GitHub search patterns to uncover potential security flaws.
+By applying these patterns, my aim was to unearth vulnerabilities within DerbyNet and, in doing so, contribute to the enhancement of its security posture.

 This article is a narrative of my exploration, detailing the vulnerabilities I discovered and the process behind their identification.
 It’s a testament to the importance of security in software development and a call to action for developers and security enthusiasts alike to continuously scrutinize and fortify the applications we create and rely on.